380 pilot whales dead in one of the worst mass strandings in Australia’s history

 “We’re not at a stage where we’re considering euthanasia,” biologist Kris Carlyon told the Australian Broadcasting Corporation.

-Cold temperatures in the waters off Tasmania this week meant that the stranded pilot whales may have survived longer than they would have during the southern hemisphere’s summer, as they were not at an immediate risk of overheating.
+Cold temperatures in the waters off Tasmania this week meant the stranded pilot whales may have survived longer than they would have during the southern hemisphere’s summer, as they were not at an immediate risk of overheating.
 But the cold conditions also hampered rescue operations, officials said.
 Each rescue attempt requires around five people, who have to pull the animals out of sandbanks with slings and guide them to deeper water, Reuters reported.

 The oceanic dolphin species can grow to around 20 feet.
 Adults can weigh several tons, making it difficult to free them once they become stranded — and to move the bodies once they are dead.

-Due to their weight, some stranded animals “are under compression to the point where you’ve got organ failure” or they are suffering a stress response, said Stockin.
+Due to their weight, some stranded animals “are under compression to the point where you’ve got organ failure,” or they are suffering a stress response, Stockin said.

 In other cases, the animals overheat as their insulated skin is exposed to the sun and cannot be cooled by water, she said.